- Among the attribute-based encryption topics covered on this page:

 A third, somewhat more complicated example involves going to a sporting event at a large stadium.
 The venue requires proof of a Covid-19 vaccination along with a photo ID.
 Both are stored on your digital wallet, but you don’t want the security personnel to be able to see your address, date of birth and other sensitive data.

-In this case, attribute-based encryption can create a decryption key for the vaccination record and another for your ID.
+In this case, ABE can create a decryption key for the vaccination record and another for your ID.
 Once those are loaded in the venue’s security system, it can scan your digital wallet and access those two items.

 In that example, speed is of the essence, given thousands of people are trying to gain entry at the same time.
 That’s not an issue because the access controls are embedded into the data in the digital wallet, so it works even when the system is offline.
 There’s no need to access another system, such as a cloud-based security server.